 The process of selecting and arranging what has been recorded during a session in preparation for mixing and mastering is called editing.
 These are changes made after the sound has been recorded.
 Whether it’s for a musical piece, a television program, a motion picture, a video game, or a commercial, this part of the production may involve the actual recorded sound as well as synthetic additions or pieces of other sound recorded on multiple occasions.
 This is also where sound engineers known as Foley artists can come in to create original sounds for use in the final product.

 When recording, a full song is rarely recorded full through the piece.
-Instead portions of that song are recorded repeatedly.
+Instead, portions of that song are recorded repeatedly.
 Sometimes, not all of the performers are even in the studio at the same time.
 So, afterward, the sound engineer goes back and pulls the best pieces together into one structured performance.

 Dialogue editing can be extremely complicated, especially when music and possibly other sounds are being added to it.
 The engineer is also responsible for “cleaning up” or “tightening up” the audio, but getting rid of conversation or blank spaces that were captured while recording.
 Editing includes fading audio to eliminate any unwanted noises.
-With the input of the producer (or director as the case may be) rhythm editing can take place.
+With the input of the producer (or director as the case may be), rhythm editing can take place.

 Making sure all of the audio plays in sync and at the proper tempo is very important, especially in music.
-Once this is complete, the normal end editing is pitch or vocal editing.
+Once this is complete, the normal end editing is the pitch or vocal editing.
 This doesn’t make the vocal overly auto-tuned (unless that’s what the artist and producer want).
 This editing just smooths the vocalizations to make it the best product for the listener.

-If one performer overtakes another during recording, or is off-key, a sound engineer can fix that during this stage of the process.
+If one performer overtakes another during recording or is off-key, a sound engineer can fix that during this stage of the process.
 The general public may not even hear other discrepancies in a song, but they will catch inept or incomplete editing quite easily.

 On major projects, this may be done by a different professional than the sound engineer – there may be a sound editor available for this portion of the sound engineering.
 After all, there is an Academy Award available for Best Sound Editing.
 But our focus is mainly on music, and in the end, sound editing gives you a quality product before the mixing begins.
 After all, music lovers are used to hearing music sound as close to perfect as possible.
 If the band, the singer, and the other sounds are properly edited, it makes mixing easier.